 The Maple Leaf Fibre cable system will have a terrestrial segment between Montréal, Ottawa, and Kingston, and a submarine segment through Lake Ontario between Kingston and downtown Toronto.

 The Maple Leaf Fibre cable system is developed by Maple Leaf Fibre Ltd., a joint venture of two leading independent Canadian providers of fibre optic network capacity, Crosslake Fibre ULC based in Toronto, Ontario and Metro Optic based in Montréal, Quebec.

-Crosslake Fibre's Lake Ontario submarine fibre-optic cable is the first of its kind, a high fibre count cable connecting US to Canada via Lake Ontario.
+Crosslake Fibre's Lake Ontario submarine fibre-optic cable is the first of its kind, a high fibre count (192 cores) cable connecting US to Canada via Lake Ontario.
 This is an important cable system for financial firms, enterprises and carriers, as it offers secure, low latency routes and high capacity options into the US.

 The Topolobambo – La Paz submarine cable system is a 250km unrepeatered submarine cable system with 24 fiber pairs.
 The system, which will have a capacity of 192Tb/s, is planned for delivery in Q2 2019.